 We regularly attend Boarding Expos, held annually in Dubbo and other country locations such as Tamworth, Narrabri, Wagga Wagga and Griffith.
 The Expos are a great opportunity for prospective families to meet our staff, and for current families to say hello and catch up.

 Parents of boarders are warmly invited to a wide range of events during the year.
-These include Ascham Parents’ Association drinks and Boarder Parents’ Drinks in addition to regular information nights, plays, concerts and sports carnivals.
+These include Ascham Parents’ Association functions and Boarder Parents’ functions in addition to regular information nights, plays, concerts and sports carnivals.

 Each year, boarder parents run a stall at the Tennis and Family Fun Day, with produce and goods from the country.